Rick-Man-God/wiki-official/e-pl-sample.md

  *
  *  - Optional
  *  - Names can be made up of numbers (0-9), letters (a-z), and underscores '_'
- *  - Names cannot begin with any reserved word in the ElasticPL language *
+ *  - Names cannot begin with any reserved word in the XEL ePL language *
  *  function <function name> { }
  *